-My advice is to not do what I did; don’t just buy a one way ticket and make a big leap across the ocean.
+My advice is not to do what I did; don’t just buy a one-way ticket and make a big leap across the ocean.
 Instead, start building your network in Silicon Valley before you actually move there.
 I shared the story of my first couple of days in the US, which I think is really helpful for everyone who ever wants to make new friends in a foreign place, you can find this in my blog post The Power of Showing Up.

 What was your first startup in Silicon Valley?